HatD3V/USBIF/README.md

   - `.zip` games, where the user selects which executable or boot file to launch
   - ROM files for supported emulators or boot environments
 - Allows manual selection of the entry file when multiple bootable files exist
-- Designed for legitimate backups, homebrew, and legally owned software
+- Intended for legitimate backups, homebrew, and legally owned software

 ### Safety Systems
 - System drive detection and blocking